The Best Car Insurance in Kentucky for 2023

 The best car insurance companies offer a balance of financial stability, affordability and customer service.
-State Farm is Kentucky's best auto insurance company, having the highest rating for affordability.
-Furthermore, the company was rated the best for customer satisfaction and tied for second-best rating in claims rating.
+Focusing on these criteria, MoneyGeek found that State Farm is Kentucky’s best auto insurance company, receiving the highest rating for affordability and customer satisfaction.
+It’s tied for second place for claims.

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.